 Anti-Oedipus Concept Map

-WIP, this will get updated as our reading group goes through the book to include descriptions, commentary, and drawings of concepts made by reading group members
+WIP, this will get updated as our reading group goes through the book to include descriptions, commentary, and drawings of concepts made by reading group members.
+Each session, each member is assigned a concept they are chiefly responsible for tracking, and are encouraged to diagram/sketch their concept as we read/discuss together.

 Proximate terms: flows, production, synthesis, materialist psychiatry